hirrrooo/hirrrooo/README.md

 - 👀 I’m interested in Artificial Intelligence and its continual growth and usage in the real-world.

-- 🌱 I’m currently learning, Python
+- 🌱 I’m currently learning, Python 3 and C++

 - 📫 How to reach me, Discord: hirrrooo#9999